 This disclosure relates specifically to Fleet Maritime Services International (FMSI) which is the entity within the wider Carnival group that supplies some of the onboard staff to the cruise ships operated by a few of the brands within this group, including Carnival UK.

-"We're working hard to further develop an inclusive culture where difference is respected and valued and where our people can be themselves."
+"Carnival UK continues to work hard to further develop an inclusive culture where difference is respected and valued and where our people can be themselves."

 What is this report about?